 - Carefully clean the surface of all debris and contamination and confirm the subfloor is properly prepared and complies with installation and adhesive requirements before proceeding.
-Installation of flooring implies acceptance of subfloor and jobsite conditions. - Damp mop the surface immediately before installation with spray adhesive. - For best appearance, balance the installation within the area to be installed.
+Installation of flooring implies acceptance of subfloor and jobsite conditions. - > Damp mop the surface immediately before installation with spray adhesive. - For best appearance, balance the installation within the area to be installed.
 Determine the center point of the room by marking reference lines on the surface across the center point of opposite walls.
 Review the alignment of the flooring materials to the reference line and shift reference line to optimize flooring placement.
-Work from the center outwards, achieving a net fit between sheets and along the perimeter between the floor and walls, vertical surfaces or columns. - All Shannon Specialty Floors Sheet flooring materials have production date codes and roll numbers.
-Sheet flooring materials installed together in the same area shall be from the same production date code and rolls used and installed in sequence. - Cut all material 2-3 inches more than needed (maintaining pattern match between sheets when appropriate) and allow to relax flat and face up on subfloor for 24 hours.
-Keep all flooring materials running in the same direction except for Classic Cut and Fancy Free which must have sheets reversed.
-Carefully back roll materials that are wavy and will not lay flat.
-Do not back roll materials tightly or crease the flooring as this can cause a permanent mark on the flooring.
-Inspect dry laid flooring for telegraphing of any remaining subfloor defects or sheet imperfections, and correct before proceeding.
+Work from the center outwards, achieving a net fit between sheets and along the perimeter between the floor and walls, vertical surfaces or columns.

+- All Teknoflor sheet flooring materials have production date codes and roll numbers.
+Sheet flooring materials installed together in the same area shall be from the same production date code and rolls used and installed in sequence. - Cut all material 2 3 inches (51 mm to 76 mm) more than needed and allow to relax flat and face up on subfloor for 24 hours.
+Keep all flooring materials running in the same direction (except for non-wood visuals, which must have sheets reversed).
+Inspect dry-laid flooring for telegraphing of any remaining subfloor defects or sheet imperfections and correct before proceeding.

-CAUTION: After dry laying materials and before applying adhesive, carefully look at each sheet edge to edge to make sure there is not a shade difference under normal daytime lighting conditions.
-Classic Cut and Fancy Free sheet flooring products must have rolls reversed to minimize shading differences.
+CAUTION: After dry-laying materials and before applying adhesive, carefully examine sheet edge to edge to ensure there is not a shade difference under normal daytime lighting conditions.
+Non-wood visuals must have rolls reversed to minimize shading differences.
 If any shading is noticed, reverse sheets and see if this resolves the issue.
-Contact your local sales representative with any questions.
+Contact your local Shannon Specialty Floors sales representative with any questions.